-As the end of financial year approaches, it pays to start thinking about whether or not you will be able to make any additional personal contributions to your super.
+As the end of financial year approaches, it’s time to start ticking off your superannuation checklist.
+It pays to start thinking about whether or not you will be able to make any additional personal contributions to your super.

 In addition to topping up your retirement nest egg, you will also benefit from some generous tax breaks.